 A cast of beautifully illustrated, animal characters in a variety of familiar settings give lots of stimulus for discussion as the child joins Tom and Millie in their hunt for clues.
 The number of items to look for increases by one on each page and each item has a distinctive shape and colour.
 There are also friends to look for on each page and they join Tom and Millie to help them.
 It is such a fun, interactive story and there is a lot of humour in the pictures (our favourites include a horse going down the slide in the playground and an unhappy pig having suncream put on his back!).
 Each time we read we notice new details in the pictures, yesterday we wondered whether an anteater would want to eat anything from the fast food stand at the market!
 The story introduces everyday vocabulary (especially animal vocabulary) to young children and we often count the characters on each page or play ‘I Spy’ (either with colours or initial letters).
 It’s also a great story to introduce new vocabulary to non native English speakers.

-This fun adventure story grows with the child, there is so much to see and talk about in the pictures with the added challenge of solving the colourful clues.
+Tom & Millie’s Great Big Treasure Hunt is a fun adventure story which grows with the child, there is so much to see and talk about in the pictures with the added challenge of solving the colourful clues.

 Age Range: 2 +